Extracting transport coefficients from local ground-state currents: Results

 Finally, the coefficients $c_m$ in Eq.~\eqref{eq:coefficients_cm} can be determined by applying the simplification scheme described above [Eqs.~\eqref{eq:mFoldCommutator}-\eqref{Eq:ConnectionRule}] to the $m$-fold commutator in Eq.~\eqref{eq:coefficients_cm}.
 The final expression for these coefficients thus formally reads

 where each term corresponds to a set of finite-range current expectation values [Eq.~\eqref{Eq:ConnectionRule}].

 We note that the number of summands in Eq.~\eqref{eq:currentCurrentCorrs_simplified} is given by $8^m$ [Eq.~\eqref{eq:mFoldCommutator}], with each summand contributing $4$ generalized currents [Eq.~\eqref{Eq:ConnectionRule}].
 Therefore, at $m$-th order $4 \times 8^m$ currents need to be measured, in total resulting in \mbox{$4\times (8^0 + 8^1 + 8^2) = 292$} current measurements to access the local Hall conductivity from the leading-order coefficients $c_{0,1,2}$.
-In Fig.~\ref{fig:ExpansionApproach}(a-c) we show the currents that have to be evaluated for a Hofstadter model on a $13\times13$ square lattice with the reference site chosen at the center of the system.
+In Fig.~\ref{fig:ExpansionApproach}(a-c) we show the currents that have to be evaluated for a Harper-Hofstadter model on a $13\times13$ square lattice with the reference site chosen at the center of the system.

-We close this Section by reminding that the measurement of the transport coefficient ${\sf Ch} (\vec{r}) = 2\pi \sigma_{\rm H}(\vec{r})$ can be limited to the evaluation of the single coefficient $c_0$, in the flat-band regime; see Section~\ref{section_kubo}.
+We close this paragraph by reminding that the measurement of the transport coefficient ${\sf Ch} (\vec{r}) = 2\pi \sigma_{\rm H}(\vec{r})$ can be limited to the evaluation of the single coefficient $c_0$, in the flat-band regime; see above.
 This measurement would only require the determination of the four local diagonal currents displayed in Fig.~\ref{fig:ExpansionApproach}(a), which is experimentally appealing.